AssoDePicche/AssoDePicche/README.md

 **`Software Engineer`**

+Technician in computer science for the Internet by ETEC, I am a student of Control and Automation Engineering at IFSP.
+I seek challenges that will enhance my technical and interpersonal skills while learning to deal with the adversities faced daily by a company in delivering its products.
+I have experience with PHP, Java, SQL, GCP, Git, TDD and SOLID.

-I believe that technological progress should be at the service of humanity.
-This motivates me to study continuously to use everything in my power to make the world a little better.
+I believe that technological progress should be at the service of humanity, this motivates me to study continuously to use everything in my power to make the world a little better.

 ## I have knowledge in